Stadia coming to latest Samsung Galaxy phones on Feb 20 - 9to5Google

 Back in January, Google laid out a three-month roadmap for Stadia.
 The first platform update sees the game streaming service become available on the latest Samsung Galaxy phones, and drop its Pixel exclusivity.

-Meanwhile, the already gaming-focussed Razer Phone and Razer Phone 2 will be compatible with mobile play, as well as the Asus ROG Phone and ROG Phone II.
-In total, Google says mobile Stadia gameplay is coming to tens of millions of new phones — across 23 devices in total — with this week’s expansion.
+Meanwhile, the already gaming-focused Razer Phone and Razer Phone 2 will be compatible with mobile play, as well as the Asus ROG Phone and ROG Phone II.
+In total, Google says mobile Stadia gameplay is coming to tens of millions of new phones — across 27 devices in total — with this week’s expansion.

 Once support is live, selecting a game to play in the Stadia for Android app will show a “This screen” option next to Chromecast-connected TVs and stadia.com.